alan-turing-institute/profet/README.md

 ### CLI Usage

-Once a structure is downloaded, the signal cleaving function compares the sequence of the structure to the UniProt database for any signal peptides included in the structure and automatically delete the signal peptides from the structure.
+Once a structure is downloaded using `get_file`, the signal cleaving function `cleave_off_signal_peptides` from the `Fetcher` class, compares the sequence of the structure to the UniProt database for any signal peptides included in the structure.
+It then automatically deletes the signal peptides from the structure.
 The cleaved structure is saved as a separate file, with the deleted residue positions added to the filename.
-In the case of no signal peptides being detected, as new file names structure-ID_None.cif/.pdb will be saved.
+In the case of no signal peptides being detected, as new file named "structure-ID_None.cif/.pdb" will be saved.

 #### Example: